FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>205PS/6000r.p.m.+α
     <br>28.0kg-m/4000r.p.m.+α
 * **Drivetrain:** FR
-* **Notes:**
+??? note "Notes"
-  * Color: Pink (not an Nissan factory color)
-     * Color changed to Super Red in *Side by Side Special*.
+    * Color: Pink (not an Nissan factory color; changed to Super Red in *Side by Side Special*)
     * Equipped with a three-spoke wheel, which was changed to a mesh wheel as used by the 180SX in *Side by Side Special*, and an optional front grill.
     * As the car has an SR20DET engine, the chassis code should be technically "PS13".
 This was never corrected in *Side by Side Special*.

 # Honda EG6 Civic SiR
 ![HONDA EG6 CIVIC SiR](/images/cars/sbs1/sidebs_eg6.png)